Sea buckthorn: benefits, dosage, contraindications

 Contraindications

-Sea buckthorn oil should not be used in cases of gallstones because of its choleretic effect.
+Sea buckthorn oil should not be used in cases of gallstones due to its choleretic effect.